vinceau/invoice-generator/README.md

 ## Usage

-Modify the fields in `variables.tex` and `invoice.tex` appropriately.
+Modify the fields in `variables.yaml` and `invoice.yaml` appropriately.

 To generate the invoice, run: